pyth-network/pyth-gitbook/publishers/pyth-client-websocket-api.md

 ### get\_product

-Get the full set of data for the given product
+Get the full set of data for the given product.

+Please note that all of the fields in the `attr_dict` dictionary should be considered optional: your publishing software should gracefully handle cases where any of these fields are missing.

 The request looks like: